Part 3: The 1960’s to the Present

 In 2013 the parish launched the St. Mark’s Fellows program, the purpose of which was twofold: to attract more young families to the parish and to help raise up and train the next generation of Anglican clergymen.
 The Program began with just 2 “fellows” – Brian Oldfield and Bart Gingerich, both of whom have now been ordained and are serving parishes elsewhere.
 Our largest class thus far has been 8 men who, along with their families and children, have helped us to attract and retain many other young families whose children are a great delight to us!

-In this 75th year of the ministry of St. Mark’s Church, we have much for which we must be grateful to God.
+In celebrating the 75th year of the ministry of St. Mark’s Church (in 2017), we have much for which we must be grateful to God.
 He has provided for us and protected us in the past and we should have every confidence that he will continue to do so into the future.
 We must remain steadfast in the Faith as we have received it and we must be determined to press on in every area of ministry to which we are called.
 As one body, as a family in accord with one another – united together through Jesus and in the power of the Holy Spirit – we must keep our eyes fixed upon the Lord.
-May God, in his grace, grant that 10 or 15 or 25 years from now, when (God willing) the people of this parish again gather to reflect upon their past and to prepare for the future, that they would see in us a good and godly witness of humble, sacrificial Christian charity – to the glory of God and to the good of his people. .
+May God, in his grace, grant that 10 or 15 or 25 years from now, when (God willing) the people of this parish again gather to reflect upon their past and to prepare for the future, that they would see in us a good and godly witness of humble, sacrificial Christian charity – to the glory of God and to the good of his people.